Part 1: Theories and Concepts of STS

 Throughout history we have heard a lot about how Science and Technology have impacted us as a society, brought about great advancements, and had harmful impacts on us.
 But as we know, most of what we deemed those affected by these impacts in society were mainly targeted and focused on the White race.
 Throughout history many of these science and technological advancements have had impacts on not just the White race but on many other races we often never hear about in history books or scholarly articles.
 Thus deeming these races as “missing voices” in our world.
 Races such as the African American, Latin American, and so much more have had their greatest technology or science impacts left out of our education and history.
 Impacts of these technological advancements on certain races have also been mostly left out of our history.

-Health equality is often a topic that has been talked about throughout history and is considered a very important step in our society.
-However, when we think about all the great science and technology advancements within our medical field there are still groups that are often underrepresented, left out, biased against, and easily more susceptible to mass amounts of misinformation.
-It’s important to get the voices and representation of all races when developing new scientific advancements to ensure that each race is being treated at the same extent and with great equality.
-But, unfortunately in our medical field throughout history and even to this day we still see many missing voices of certain races which changes how these technological advancements and new medicinal techniques actually play a role.
-An article published by the Medical Care Blog stated that at many times those who were of a different race other than the White race were often mis-categorized.
-American Indians in particular were frequently mis-categorized in medical registries as White.
-Similarly, individuals who had multiple racial/ethnic identities and Indigenous people are often misidentified on death certificates.
-With people being misidentified often on medical records it makes it hard to represent those of a specific race in the medical field and make new science and technological advancements that cater to them not just those who are of the White race.
-With being misidentified as White on medical records, these achievements still only cater to the White race often leading races such as the American Indians becoming a “missing voice.”
+Health equality is often a topic that has been discussed throughout history and is considered a critical topic of discussion in our society.
+However, when we think about all the great science and technology advancements within our medical field, some groups are often underrepresented, left out, biased against, and easily more susceptible to mass amounts of misinformation.
+It is important to get the voices and representation of all races when developing new scientific advancements to ensure that each race is treated equally.
+Unfortunately, in our medical field throughout history and even today, we still see many missing voices of certain races, which changes how these technological advancements and new medicinal techniques play a role.
+An article published by the Medical Care blog states that “At many times those who were of a different race other than the White race were often miscategorized” (Lines et al., 2022).
+American Indians, in particular, were frequently miscategorized in medical registries as White.
+Similarly, individuals who had multiple racial/ethnic identities and Indigenous people are often misidentified on death certificates (Lines et al., 2022).
+With people being misidentified on medical records, it makes it hard to represent those of a specific race in the medical field and make new science and technological advancements that cater to them, not just those who are of the White race.
+With being misidentified as White on medical records, these achievements still only cater to the White race, often overshadowing those who do help those of a different race and make it harder to make improvements for everybody.
+Thus leading races such as American Indians and individuals with multiple racial or ethnic identities to be deemed “missing voices” from our history and professional care.

 Summary